Want to Build a Green Home? Here the Green Building Codes You Need to Know

 While there is no single standard that defines what does and does not constitute a green home, there are several features that green homes share.

-• Energy Efficiency: Green homes seek to radically reduce the amount of energy that is needed to heat, cool, and power the home.
-Through weatherizing the home, improving insulation, choosing energy efficient heating and cooling devices such as heats pumps, opting for energy efficient appliances and lighting fixtures, and other tasks, the amount of energy home requires can easily be cut in half.
+- Energy Efficiency: Green homes seek to radically reduce the amount of energy that is needed to heat, cool, and power the home.
+Through weatherizing the home, improving insulation, choosing energy-efficient heating and cooling devices such as heat pumps, opting for energy-efficient appliances and lighting fixtures, and other tasks, the amount of energy the home requires can easily be cut in half.

-• Renewable Energy Options: Some green homes also make an effort to produce all or a part of the energy they use through incorporating renewable energy systems such as solar panels or wind turbines.
+- Renewable Energy Options: Some green homes also make an effort to produce all or a part of the energy they use by incorporating renewable energy systems such as solar panels or wind turbines.

 What are the benefits of building a green home?